 - 1. Read from the environment variables the hook base directory. - 2.
 Read from the environment variables the location of the passwd file. - 3.
-Get the username from the passwd file and use it to determine the user's hook directory (where the SSH keys are stored).

-- 4. Read from the environment variables the location of the custom SSH software. - 5.
-Execute the program dropbearkey to generate two keys in the user's hook directory, using the ECDSA algorithm.
-One key (dropbear_ecdsa_host_key) will be used by the SSH daemon, the other key (id_dropbear) will be used by the SSH client.
+Get the username from the passwd file and use it to determine the user's hook directory (where the SSH keys are stored). - 4.
+Read from the environment variables the location of the custom OpenSSH. - 5.
+Execute the program "ssh-keygen" to generate two pairs of public/private keys in the user's hook directory.
+One pair will be used by the SSH daemon, the other pair will be used by the SSH client.